TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="ec2moreoption"></a>
 #### More Options

-For a complete list of options provided by the script run `./snappy-ec2` (available in the  snappydata-ec2-<version>.tar.gz compressed file). </br>The options are also provided below for quick reference.
+For a complete list of options provided by the script, simply run `./snappy-ec2`.
+The options are also provided below for quick reference.

 ```pre
 Usage: snappy-ec2 [options] <action> <cluster_name>